Start your preparations early

 - The purpose of your stay, i.e. we assume that you intend coming to the Netherlands to study, or for a preparatory year.

 Entry Visa / Authorisation for Temporary Stay (‘MVV’)

-All non-EU/EEA students entering the Netherlands will require an Entry Visa (‘MVV’), except nationals from Australia, Canada, Japan, Monaco, New Zealand, South Korea, the USA and Vatican City State.
+All non-EU/EEA students entering the Netherlands will require an Entry Visa (‘MVV’), except nationals from Australia, Canada, Japan, Monaco, New Zealand, South Korea, the UK, the USA and Vatican City State.
 This Entry Visa is a sticker that is placed in your passport and is issued by the Dutch embassy or consulate in your country of origin.

 Additional conditions for students of the following nationalities:

 Students of these nationalities have to be aware they have to transfer the full refundable amount of the living expenses (10.800 euro for the first year ) to the bank account of Fontys.
 Proof by financial documents you have access to this amount will not be accepted.
 Fontys will arrange accommodation for students from Nepal, Bangladesh, Pakistan, Cameroon and Nigeria.